mila-sevilla/databyss/packages/databyss-api/README.md

 ## Quick Start

+### change default.json file in config folder

+this file is located in config/default.json add uri of your mongodb connection for example
 ```
-# change default.json file in config folder

-# this file is located in config/default.json

-# add uri of your mongodb connection for example
+{
  "mongoURI": "mongodb://localhost/dev-social",
+ "jwtSecret": "yoursecretkey",
+ }

 ```